Target Field Guide – Where to Park, Eat, and Get Cheap Tickets

 The streets surrounding Target Field, and downtown Minneapolis itself, are ripe with metered parking options.
 The city of Minneapolis provides a handy interactive online map that allows you to view street parking rates and hours for any street in the downtown area.
 Our guide highlights the best spots available, but click here to check it out for yourself and dig deeper.

 On that map, you’ll see that the city has established “Target Field Event Zones” for metered parking on certain streets nearest the stadium.
 You can park in these zones for special event rates on an hourly basis for up to three hours before the start of the game, and one hour after.
-The closest zones charge $2.50 per hour, while ones further away are only $1.50 per hour.
+The closest zones charge a couple of bucks per hour, while ones further away are a little cheaper.

-The other obvious street parking destination are avenues 2 - 5 in the heart of downtown Minneapolis.
+The other obvious street parking destination are Avenues 2 - 5 in the heart of downtown Minneapolis.
 Meters on these streets only operate until 6pm each night.
 If you arrive early, you should be able to find a spot on these streets, feed the meter until 6pm, and then walk to the ballpark.
-The walk is a bit further, but with hourly rates at only $2/hr in this part of town you could park for virtually nothing.
+The walk is a bit further, but with hourly rates at only a couple dollars an hour in this part of town you could park for virtually nothing.
 Not saying that we’re geniuses around here...but we’re pretty good.